Determination of the Muon Lifetime in $^{76}$Se with the MONUMENT experiment: Analysis method

 The \ac{alpaca} and \ac{midas} data sets were analyzed using the same core methodology, but different implementations.
 A detailed description of the \ac{alpaca} analysis can be found in \cite{MondragonCortes:2025pim}.
 In both cases, the starting point were two-dimensional histograms spanning the reconstructed \ac{hpge} detector energy \(E\) and the time \(t\) since the muon signal.
 The start time was defined as the average time of the signals in the scintillator counters C\(_1\) and C\(_2\), considering only events with coincident hits in C\(_1\) and C\(_2\) and no signal in C\(_0\), within a 100~ns coincidence window.
 The information provided by C\(_3\) was used to test for systematic uncertainties.

 In \ac{alpaca}, the \ac{hpge} detector energy was obtained offline, applying optimized shaping parameters to the \ac{lf} waveforms, while the timing information was extracted from the \ac{hf} \ac{hpge} detector waveforms and the \ac{lf} \ac{pmt} waveforms~\cite{Araujo:2024mdu}.
 This configuration was chosen, as it provides timing information that extends beyond the online \ac{hpge} detector trigger time.
-The histograms were constructed with a binning of 0.2~keV and 32~ns, only considering events with single \ac{pmt} signals in a \(\pm0.8\)~µs window, covering almost all true coincidences.
-Using this procedure, random coincidences are negligible, as by construction only events where the full true coincidence was missed and a false positive muon signal was recorded could have ended up in the histograms by chance.
+The histograms were constructed with a binning of 0.2~keV and 32~ns, only considering events with single \ac{pmt} signals in a \(\pm0.8\)~µs window, covering $>99$~\% of all true coincidences.
+Using this procedure, random coincidences are negligible~\cite{Araujo:2024mdu}.
+By construction, only events where the true coincidence was missed and a false positive muon signal was recorded could enter the histograms accidentally.
+Random coincidences alone would not suffice the single-signal criterion, whenever the true coincident signal is recorded.

 In MIDAS, the histograms are based on the online energy and timing information, using a binning of 0.25~keV in energy and 12~ns in time, spanning -2 to 10~µs.
 To counteract possible distortions due to the individual dead time of each \ac{pmt} channel, all muon signals falling into this window were included, generating a flat contribution of random coincidences.
 Fig.~\ref{fig:histogram} shows a fragment of a two-dimensional histogram.